nanigalli/calculator-springboot-react/README.md

 - Format larger numbers
 - Display old results

+## Data source
+Database: H2 (file-based storage)

+Access the H2 Console: Run backend engine and visit http://localhost:8080/h2-console

+Default location: /tmp/gallidb

+Alternatively, the database file location can be set by specifying the `DATASOURCE_DIR` environment variable or java parameter:
+- `java -DDATASOURCE_DIR="{DATASOURCE_DIR}" engine-{lastVersion}.jar`
+- `export DATASOURCE_DIR="{DATASOURCE_DIR}" ; java engine-{lastVersion}.jar`

-## Usage example
+## Demo

 ### Mathematical operations

-You can enter numbers up to 16 digits (including decimals).
+You can operate with numbers up to 16 digits.

 ![MathOperations](https://github.com/nanigalli/calculator-springboot-react/blob/tech-debts/docs/calculator.gif?raw=true)

-### Show executed operation
+### Historical calculations
 **Option 1**

-You can click on the calculator screen to see the operation executed, and then click the results screen to return to the calculator.
+You can click on the calculator screen to view past calculations, and then click the screen again to return to the calculator.

 ![AllResultsClickScreen](https://github.com/nanigalli/calculator-springboot-react/blob/tech-debts/docs/allResultsScreen.gif?raw=true)

 **Option 2**

-You can click on the "🔎" button to see the operation executed, and then click the results screen to return to the calculator.
+You can also click on the "🔎" button to view past calculations, and then click the screen again to return to the calculator.

 ![AllResultsClickButton](https://github.com/nanigalli/calculator-springboot-react/blob/tech-debts/docs/allResultsButton.gif?raw=true)